Navy Doctoral Internships In Clinical Psychology

 There is no military obligation for applicants who do not match with a Navy internship.

-The Navy internships give careful consideration to all available information about each applicant, and select interns on a competitive basis without regard to race, sex, religion, creed, color, national origin (Article 1164 Navy Regulations), or sexual orientation.
+interns on a competitive basis without regard to race, gender, religion, creed, color, national origin (Article 1164 Navy Regulations), or sexual orientation.

 GOALS OF THE INTERNSHIPS:

-The overarching goals of these internships are to produce highly-qualified, resourceful, and autonomous professional psychologists who are prepared to function effectively in traditional settings (e.g., hospitals and mental health clinics) and in military-unique settings (e.g., on aircraft carriers, with Marine Corps units, etc.).
+The overarching goals of these internships are to produce highly qualified, resourceful, and autonomous professional psychologists who are prepared to function effectively in traditional settings (e.g., hospitals and mental health clinics) and in military-unique settings (e.g., on aircraft carriers, with Marine Corps units, etc.).

 Interns are trained to employ critical thinking and an empirical orientation in their clinical work.
-This is accomplished by modeling, encouragement, and constructive feedback as interns encounter a range of clinical conditions, patient populations, and settings
+This is accomplished by modeling, encouragement, and constructive feedback as interns encounter a range of clinical conditions, patient populations, and settings.

 ARE THE NAVY INTERNSHIPS A CONSORTIUM?